- Blend academic theory with business and management practice

 - Emphasis on one-to-one coaching and small group learning

 - Knowledgeable, experienced and supportive academic staff

-The Executive MBA at Winchester is ideal for managers who want to develop the strategic knowledge and skills essential for successful careers in organisations with a global outlook.
-The course balances theoretical knowledge with grounded discussions of key themes including consumer marketing, leadership and power in organisations, innovation and sustainability, financial management, and the new frontiers in technology and data management.
+The Executive MBA at Winchester is ideal for managers who want to develop the strategic knowledge and skills essential for successful careers in organisations with a sustainable outlook.
+The course balances theoretical knowledge with grounded discussions of key themes including consumer marketing, leadership and power in organisations, innovation and sustainability, financial management, and the new frontiers in technology and data insight.
 This approach provides you with valuable personal and professional frameworks which can be readily applied to your working environment.

 The Executive MBA at Winchester is designed to enhance the skills and careers of practising managers and professionals.

 We pride ourselves on our small-group teaching led by our knowledgeable, experienced and supportive academic staff.

 Classroom sessions are highly interactive and build on the diversity of students' work experience for the benefit of the whole cohort.
 Small groups provide opportunities for a person-centred approach to teaching, frequent small group discussions and the application of knowledge to students' own working environments.